 Step three: Financing your studies at university

-Before reading about additional funding available, check out this helpful guide on financing your studies; as part of the Student Dosh guide for getting financially prepared for university.
+Before reading about the additional funding that’s available, check out this helpful guide on financing your studies; from our Student Dosh guide for getting financially prepared for university.

 - Grant awarding charities – some charities and organisations provide funding towards any additional support or equipment to help your studies.
 Click here for the list of charities and organisations who may support you.

-- Access to Learning Fund – for students who are in financial difficulty, you may be eligible for the Access to Learning fund.
+- Hardship funds – for students who are in financial difficulty, you may be eligible for hardship funds.
 The application is organised through your university or college.
-Click here for more information on the Access to Learning Fund.
+Click here for more information on hardship funds.

 - Student Grants – If you are a full-time student, you may be eligible for a non-repayable Maintenance or Special Support Grant.
 Click here for more information on Student Grants.

-- Disability Living Allowance – You may be able to claim Disability Living Allowance in addition to Disabled Students’ Allowances and other forms of student finance.
-Click here for more information on Student Grants.
+- Personal Independence Payment (PIP) – You may be able to claim PIP in addition to Disabled Students’ Allowance and other forms of student finance.
+Click here for more information about Personal Independence Payment.